GarryPatchett/QuickVectors.FSharp/docs/QuickVectors.Core.FSharp/080-Profile.md

 To specify a profile simply supply its name, such as `Profile.Linear`.

+You can see visual examples of the profiles [here](https://github.com/GarryPatchett/QuickVectors.FSharp/blob/main/docs/QuickVectors.Core.FSharp/images/Profile-Examples.png).

 ## The Profile Module

 The `Profile` **module** provides functions for use with profiles.